Undergraduate Catalog

 Roger B. Nelsen.
 Professor emeritus of mathematics.
 PhD Duke University.

 Michael Olich.
-Professor Emeritus of theatre.
+Professor emeritus of theatre.
 MFA 1975 Carnegie Mellon University.

 Robert W. Owens.
 Professor emeritus of mathematics.
 PhD Michigan State University.